Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics: Numerical Simulation

 For simulations in 2D, we consider the free space in Figure \ref{fig:2Dsimulatio} where the boundaries of the obstacles are defined by interpolating a few points with cubic splines.
-For simulations in 3D, the free space is illustrated in Figure \ref{fig:3Dsimulation} where spherical, ellipsoidal, and hyperbolic geometries are considered.
+For simulations in 3D, the free space is illustrated in Figure \ref{fig:3Dsimulation} where smooth and non-smooth obstacles with different geometries are considered.
 For both simulations, the obstacles are assumed to be unknown.
 The relative distance and the normal to the obstacle are measured using a simulated 2D/3D LiDAR.